 Morton College does not currently accept placement test results from other colleges or universities.
 Before testing at MC, students must fill out the College's online application and be assigned a student ID number.
 Test scores are valid for three years from the date of administration for English and two years for math.
 Students are given two tests attempts to determine a best placement.
-A \$10 retesting fee will be assessed on all students seeking a second attempt of the placement test.
-This fee applies to all students regardless of program of study.
 Students who have already begun their course sequence are ineligible for retesting.

-ACCUPLACER review materials and study resources are available from Academic Advising and through our website - www.morton.edu
+ACCUPLACER review materials and study resources are available from the One Stop Center and through our website - www.morton.edu